techzizou/yolov4-custom_Training/README.md

 ![](yolov4-mask.gif)

-Video by cottonbro from Pexels
+Original Video by cottonbro from Pexels

 ## **Mask detection using YOLOv4**